720kb/butler/README.md

 ```
 ##Gtk
 - Not ready for production

 ##Thank you
+- to Google for the awesome webkit speech API
-- to https://github.com/TalAter/annyang developers and manteiners for the awesome library.
+- to https://github.com/TalAter/annyang developers and mantainers for the awesome library.